We've read through and tried literally dozens of tips for increasing driving distance, and we'll bet that you have too.

 - Manufacturer: Innova

-The Destroyer is the go-to Disc for 4-time (and current) PDGA Champion, Paul McBeth.
+The Destroyer is not only the current most popular professional driver, it is also the go-to Disc for 4-time (and current) PDGA Champion, Paul McBeth.
 In fact, Paul typically competes with six different Destroyers in his bag.

 Paired with the overstable Star plastic and a moderate weight of 165-169g, the Destroyer delivers even more predictable flight in a wide variety of weather and wind conditions while still generating superior distance.